-At Dieselheat, our experience has shown that, generally speaking, a caravan that is less than 21 feet will be fine with a 2kW heater, and longer vans up to 24 feet are well served by a 2.2kW heater.
+At Dieselheat, our experience has shown that generally caravans up to 24 feet are well served by a 2.2kW heater.
 For really big vans, 5th wheelers and buses, we suggest using the 4kW heater.
 Generally, flat floor campers, pop tops and anything with lots of canvas gets a 2.2kW because canvas loses heat more quickly.

-In terms of space required for installation, a 2kW and 2.2kW heater are almost the same size and use 60mm ducting, whereas the 4kW heater is larger and uses 90mm ducting.
+In terms of space required for installation, a 2.2kW heater is the most compact (think standard loaf of sliced bread size) uses 60mm ducting, whereas the 4kW heater is larger (think large sourdough loaf…) and uses 90mm ducting.
 Please see our selection of heaters for the exact size.

 This is of course a guide.
 If you have an expanda or a pop top with lots of canvas you may need a bigger heater, as canvas loses heat easily.
 Environmental conditions may also have an impact on your final decision.
 Our sizing advice is based on the assumption that you are camping in and around typical Australian areas with temperatures mostly above freezing.
 If you will be spending extended periods in cold alpine areas or in desert winters where it can get well below zero, you may want to consider installing a larger heater.

 In the middle tier, are our Chinese-made Belief air heaters.
-These heaters are some of the best heaters made in China.
-They are a quality product and backed by our two year warranty.
-We have sold thousands of these heaters for over six years with only a few needing servicing or replacing in that time.
-Complete installation kits for these heaters are around $700 less than a European equivalent.
+These heaters are the best heaters made in China.
+They are a quality product (if Eberspacher is Mercedes, Belief is Ford…) backed by our two year warranty.
+We have sold thousands of these heaters for over 8 years with generally excellent reliability and many happy customers.
+The Belief heaters features a brushless fan, simple to use rotary controller, quieter pump (than cheap Chinese heaters), a full suite of safety sensors and a comprehensive installation kit.
+Complete installation kits for these heaters are around $1200 less than an Eberspacher equivalent.

 The bottom level is composed of heaters from brandless factories in China.
 These factories sell heaters directly online with no service, parts or backup.
-Their heaters are generally made of inferior parts and are generally unreliable.
+Their heaters are generally made of inferior parts, often do not have a full suite of safety features and are generally unreliable.
 Additionally, they are often marketed falsely above their specifications; for example, some 5kW heaters are listed as 8kW.
 We do not sell these heaters due to reliability problems.
 Read more about these cheap heaters and why you should avoid them here.

 For camper trailers and caravans that don’t have a diesel fuel source, you will need an ancillary tank.
 Our tank options include wafer tanks, which can either fit behind your gas bottles on a bracket or on a front box, or the easy fit tank, which is designed to go in front or tunnel boots and is easily disconnected and taken out for filling.
 We also have other tank options, including 10L and 20L jerry cans.
-Check the fuel tanks on our website for the full range.
+Check the fuel tanks on our website for the full range, or read this specific article on diesel heater fuel tank selection.
 The choice of fuel tank can be very specific, depending on your layout and available space.

-For diesel fuelled motorhomes and buses it is ideal is to take fuel out of the main tank.
+For diesel fueled motorhomes and buses it is ideal is to take fuel out of the main tank.
 On Fiats and big buses, accessing the top of the fuel tank is quite easy as they have a removable cover.
-Other motor home brands often don’t have removable fuel tank covers, so accessing the top of the tank is more difficult.
-In these cases the only way to install a fuel straw may be to have a mechanic lower the tank out and install the fuel pickup.
-We do not recommend tapping into existing vehicle fuel lines.
-Modern vehicles often have pressurised fuel lines that won’t work with the heater.
-Cutting into them may void your warranty or pose a safety risk.
+Newer model vans often have auxiliary fuel tank connections provided – especially of the ‘motorhome’ option was selected when ordering the vehicle.
+Other motor home brands, or older vehicles often don’t have removable fuel tank covers, so accessing the top of the tank is more difficult.
+If your heater is going in a motorhome or van check our page on Motorhome and Van Fuel Pickup Installation for more info on this topic.